JRJurman/new-group-nav/README.md

 ### Local Installation

-1. [Download `new-tab-group-notes` from the releases tab](https://github.com/JRJurman/new-tab-group-notes/releases) of the project onto your local machine.
+1. [Download `new-tab-group-notes.zip` from the releases tab](https://github.com/JRJurman/new-tab-group-notes/releases) of the project onto your local machine.
 Extract the folder onto your local machine.

 2. Open the extensions management page for your browser, most likely [chrome://extensions/](chrome://extensions/).